dragneel30/yelp/README.md

 # Note:

-Not all data have hours of operation, price, contact number, reviews.
+Not all data have hours of operation, price, contact number.